 - “The Effects of Bleaching on Hair Structure and Integrity”

-- Investigate how heat styling can exacerbate damage to already-bleached hair and offer best practices for heat protection.
+Investigates how heat styling can exacerbate damage to already-bleached hair and offers best practices for heat protection.
+(Journal of Dermatological Research)

 Final Thoughts